CMSgov/ab2d-website/advanced-user-guide.md

 #### Parameters

-The `_since` parameter can be used to limit data to only data that has been updated since the specified parameter.
-The format is the [ISO 8601 DateTime standard](https://www.w3.org/TR/NOTE-datetime) e.g. YYYY-MM-DDThh:mm:ssTZD
+The `_since` and `_until` parameters allow you to filter claims data by date, which reduces duplication and speeds up job times.
+They follow the ISO datetime format (e.g: ```yyyy-MM-dd'T'hh:mm:ss[+/-]hh:mm``` ).
+Time zone must be specified using + or - followed by hh:mm.
+These optional parameters can be used separately or together.

+Separately, these parameters allow you to pull data that was last updated since or until a specified date.
+You can use the meta/lastUpdated property of each ExplanationofBenefit (EOB) resource to find when each record was last updated.
+This will help you compare claims data when using the  _since and _until parameters.

 ```
-GET /api/v2/fhir/Patient/$export?_since=2020-03-16T00:00:00-05:00
+GET /api/v2/fhir/Patient/$export?_since=2020-03-16T00:00:00-05:00&_until=2020-06-16T00:00:00-5:00
 ```

+`_since`:

 Dates prior to 2020-02-13 are not supported and will result in a failure response.